-In addition to requirements of the Gateway Determination issued by the Department of Planning and Infrastructure to proceed with the rezoning of the subject site, Council has resolved to adopt the following consultation strategy:
+In the event that a gateway determination is issued by the Department of Planning and Infrastructure to proceed with the rezoning of the subject site, Council has resolved to adopt the following consultation strategy:

 - 1. Advertisement of Public Exhibition in the local newspaper - 2.
 Letters to adjoining owners within 100 metres of the subject site and Emerson Street Reserve. - 3.
 Notification to the adjoining centres being Smithfield Town Centre, Fairfield West Town Centre (Hamilton Road) and Prairiewood Stocklands.